radar/ryanbigg.com/_posts/2020-02-01-rom-and-dry-showcase-part-1.markdown

 end
 ```

-This `struct_namespace` method tells the repository that when it builds structs, it can use the `Bix` namespace for those structs.
-The class name will be the singularised version of the relation specified in the `ROM::Repository` class inheritance: `Bix::User`.
+This `struct_namespace` method tells the repository that when it builds structs, it can use the `Bix::Entities` namespace for those structs.
+The class name will be the singularised version of the relation specified in the `ROM::Repository` class inheritance: `Bix::Entities::User`.

 Let's go back into `bin/console` and try this out: